frellwan/ML/Bayesian Statistics/README.md

 Use the Gibbs sampler to simulate posterior distributions for parameters μ and σ^2, and creating autocorrelation plots for these variates.
 Additionally, it explores the Metropolis algorithm, requiring the adjustment of the proposal variance to achieve a specific acceptance rate.
 Through R code implementations and statistical analysis, the assignment demonstrates advanced techniques in Bayesian inference, emphasizing practical application and interpretation of results in a statistical context.

 ## HW4 -
+presents a Bayesian analysis of a linear regression model applied to predict transistor counts over time.
+The analysis includes model fitting using the JAGS (Just Another Gibbs Sampler) software and checks for convergence using multiple chains with overdispersed starting points.
+The results are summarized with coda summaries for key parameters (β1, β2, and σ2), providing posterior means and 95% credible intervals.
+Additional checks for convergence include trace plots, autocorrelation plots, and Gelman-Rubin diagnostics.

 ## HW5 -